Subbuteo Tribute Page.

 Lauderdale Strikers (550),

 By the 1987 price list, there were only three NASL teams left available - 542 Chicago Sting, 543 New York Cosmos, and 545 Tampa Bay Rowdies.
+All three franchises had attempted to carry on beyond the end of the NASL, by joining the Major Indoor Soccer League (details of which are below).

 1, 2, 5, 6, 9, 10, 13, 18, 19, 21, 25, 39, 41, 42, 47, 48, 50, 53, 55, 56, 57, 58, 59, 67, 68, 82, 85, 100, 107, 114, 133, 138, 149, 152, 156, 157, 159, 160, 161, 162, 163, 164, 165, 166, 174, 189, 191, 194, 207, 211, 214, 219, 221, 225, 231, 232, 246, 271 (USA national team), 281, 300, 318, 320, 329, 330, 331, 346, 352, 355, and 502.